mikempx/grafana-as-code/readme.md

 5. Copy the grafana url and the token to your provider.tf file and then run the command, `terraform init`.

 6. **Create your OKTA environment**.
-Details in the "OKTA Details" section below.
+Details in the [OKTA Details](https://github.com/mikempx/grafana-as-code/blob/main/readme.md#okta-details) section below.
 You will be surprised how easy it is to configure OKTA for the first time.

 7. Set up SAML SSO on your stack (Administration...Authentication...SAML) .
 Details in the "More Details" section below.